fhgr-cds-archive-class-2021/fhgr-3-s-ml-project-group-2/README.md

 The goal of this project is to answer following research question:
 - Can we predict the price of a Beijing residential property based on property characteristics?

+The original dataset is stored here: [beijing_original.csv](/app/data/beijing_original.csv) or available on the kaggle page (link above).

 ## Project members
 - André Glatzl (personal folder: [/andre](./andre))